 Research plays a pivotal role in helping us to achieve our vision, with hospital and university staff continually striving for the advancement of children’s health.

-The Office will be based at the Royal Hospital for Children and the University of Glasgow, and has been made possible thanks to the ongoing support of our generous and loyal fundraisers.
+The Office - based at the Royal Hospital for Children and the University of Glasgow - has been made possible thanks to the ongoing support of our generous and loyal fundraisers.